 Nelson, Don: KMGG, 1985-86.
 Don is involved in real estate in the Palm Springs area.
 He joined RE/MAX in 2002 and formed The Nelson Group with his son Jeff heading up the San Diego area and Don handling the desert cities.

 Nelson, Jan: KRLA, 1977-80.
 Jan, who worked news, public affairs and as Hitman No. 5, is a parish liturgist and cantor in the Los Angeles Archdiocese, and has also taught music in Catholic schools.

-Nelson, Rob: KABC, 2006-07.
+NELSON, Rob: KABC, 2006-07.
 Rob left his weekend and fill-in assignment at KABC in the early fall of 2007.
-He is currently co-anchor of the ABC overnight news programs World News Now and America This Morning.
+He is currently is the weekend morning co-anchor and reporter for WABC-New York.